Eleventh Night bonfires: Fall in call-outs for firefighters

 Sinn Féin politician Philip McGuigan described a bonfire in Ballymena as a "hate crime" after a range of election posters and Irish flags were placed on it.

+In County Tyrone, police are investigating criminal damage to flags and bunting that were erected for a Twelfth event in Castlecaulfield.

+The damage was caused at about 21:30 BST on Sunday and a PSNI spokesman said the incident was being treated as a hate crime.

-Ahead of the Eleventh Night, there had been several appeals for the public to heed safety advice at bonfires following the death of man who fell from a bonfire at the weekend.
+Ahead of this year's Eleventh Night bonfires, there had been several appeals for the public to heed safety advice following the death of man who fell from a bonfire at the weekend.

 John Steele was helping to build a bonfire in the Antiville area of Larne when he fell from a height at about 21:30 BST on Saturday.